PoCInnovation/Workshops/security/cutter/06-mycraft/README.md

 1. Install libcurl4-openssl-dev with your system packet manager, if not already installed
 2. Do a `mkdir build && cd build && cmake .. && make && ./craft`

+Load the binary in writabe mode in Cutter and use the edition feature to bypass all the licence checks !